CoFiI2P: Coarse-to-Fine Correspondences for Image-to-Point Cloud Registration: Introduction

-\begin{enumerate} \item A novel coarse-to-fine I2P registration network is proposed to align image and point cloud in a progressive way.
+Inspired by recent coarse-to-fine matching schedules and transformers in image-to-image (I2I) registration~\cite{sun2021loftr,jiang2021cotr} and point cloud-to-point cloud (P2P) registration approaches~\cite{qin2022geometric}, this paper proposes the \textbf{Co}arse-to-\textbf{Fi}ne \textbf{I}mage-\textbf{to}-\textbf{P}oint cloud (CoFiI2P) network for I2P registration.
+The I2P transformer with self- and cross-attention modules is embedded into the network for global alignment.
+Overall, the main contributions of this work are as follows. \begin{enumerate} \item A novel coarse-to-fine I2P registration network is proposed to align image and point cloud in a progressive way.
 The coarse matching step provides rough but robust super-point/super-pixel correspondences for the following fine matching step, which filters out most mismatched pairs and reduces the computation burden.
 The fine matching step achieves accurate and reliable point/pixel correspondences with the global guidance. \item A novel I2P transformer that incorporates both self-attention and cross-attention modules is proposed to enhance its global-aware capabilities in homogeneous and heterogeneous data.
 The self-attention module enables the capture of spatial context within the same modality data, while the cross-attention module facilitates the extraction of hybrid features from both the image and point cloud data. \end{enumerate}